Should I Hide My Duck in the Lake?: Query Performance on Raw Data

+Based on these observations, we would expect ClickBench to benefit significantly from pre-filtered tables in a throughput benchmark.
+Figure~\ref{fig:throughput-other} shows the throughput benchmarks for ClickBench and TPC-DS.
+Similarly to TPC-H, Parquet decoding slows down query throughput significantly.
+However, pre-filtered tables do not improve performance significantly for either benchmark.
+For TPC-DS, we already observed this in the per-query breakdown.
+However, for ClickBench, this is because queries that do not benefit from a pre-filtered table, especially Q28 and Q32, dominate over half of the total runtime of the benchmark.

 The cost of scanning becomes even more pronounced for text-based formats.
-Figure~\ref{fig:csv}(a) shows throughput when executing TPC-H directly on CSV and JSON files.
-Both sources perform nearly identical up to $32$ threads, after which JSON parsing scales slightly better.
-Overall, throughput for both formats is dramatically lower than for Parquet, where we see $14-16\times$ higher throughput.
-While Parquet decoding is already a significant overhead, text-based formats---lacking columnar organization, binary encoding, and predicate-relevant metadata---are far more costly to parse.
-Figure~\ref{fig:csv}(b) compares per-query runtime on Parquet files with a random permutation (unsorted) and sorted data\footnote{Sorting \texttt{lineitem} on \texttt{l\_shipdate} and \texttt{orders} on \texttt{o\_orderdate}} for queries where ordering made more that 10\% difference in runtime.
+Figure~\ref{fig:csv}(a) shows query throughput when executing TPC-H directly on CSV and JSON files.
+Both data formats as sources perform nearly identical up to $32$ threads, after which JSON parsing scales slightly better, while CSV parsing plateaus.
+Overall, throughput for both formats is dramatically lower than even for Parquet, where we see $14-16\times$ higher throughput.
+While Parquet decoding already implies a significant overhead, text-based formats---lacking columnar organization, binary encoding, and predicate-relevant metadata---are far more costly to parse.
+Figure~\ref{fig:csv}(b) compares per-query runtime on Parquet files with a random permutation (unsorted) and sorted data\footnote{Sorting \texttt{lineitem} on \texttt{l\_shipdate} and \texttt{orders} on \texttt{o\_orderdate}} for queries where ordering made more that 10\% difference in runtime (we exclude the rest of the queries to make the plot more readable).
 Sorting allows for row group pruning in Parquet based on zone maps.
 For scan-heavy queries that use the sorted columns in filters, this results in a significant performance improvement (e.g., Q6, Q14, and Q15).